Effectively prevents odor all day long

 About My Underarms: Used to natural deodorants, but prone to funkiness

 I’m naturally a sweaty person, but as soon as I began to familiarize myself with the world of beauty and wellness, I began seeking out cleaner products with more natural formulas—which meant nixing the traditional drugstore antiperspirants I was used to.
-As soon as I began reading about how aluminum-laden products may be linked to breast cancer and Alzheimer’s, I began the detox process of switching to natural deodorants.
+As soon as I began reading about how aluminum-laden products may be linked to breast cancer, I began the detox process of switching to natural deodorants.
 Since clean deodorants don’t actually prevent you from sweating the way antiperspirants do, I’ve come to accept that even if a natural formula works for me, it’s inevitable that I’m probably going to smell a little funky by the end of the day.

 I’ve probably tried every natural deodorant under the sun, but I’ve only found a few that actually keep me smelling relatively fresh by the end of the day and don’t leave me with a rash.
 My all-time favorite brand is Corpus, a natural, vegan line of gel stick deodorants.
 I’ve currently been using The Botanist scent—a fresh, herbal unisex scent that both my husband and I love—daily, but an affordable favorite of mine is Schmidt’s classic deodorant sticks; the bergamot and lime scent is my go-to whenever I’m out of Corpus.